When I talked to a financial advisor a while ago, I expected it to be…

-Today’s blog is written by someone special to me, but more importantly, the person who inspired me to begin my 100-day meditation countdown.
+Today’s blog is written by someone special to me, but more importantly, the person who inspired my 100-day meditation.
 I hope his story sparks an idea for change or growth in your life like it did in mine.

 I am a philosopher by nature.
 And I have no explanation why.